Eligibility Requirements for Caltech Students

 Upon receiving a SURF, students sign an agreement to fulfill the following requirements:

 - To devote full effort to conducting the SURF project (Fellows cannot take courses or hold another job.)

 - To participate in the project for the full ten-week period

-- To submit two progress reports approved by their mentors
+- To submit two interim reports approved by their mentors

 - To submit an abstract of their project

 - To submit a written technical report approved by the mentor

 - To give an oral presentation on one of the scheduled seminar day symposia

 |Caltech is committed to equal opportunity for all persons without regard to sex, race, creed, color, religion, national origin, ancestry, age, marital status, pregnancy, gender, gender expression, gender identity, sexual orientation, genetic information, status as disabled veteran, or other eligible veteran, for otherwise qualified individuals with a disability, or any other condition protected by the state and federal law.
 It is the policy of Caltech to provide a work and academic environment free of discrimination as required by federal and state law, including Title IX which prohibits discrimination based on sex in Caltech’s educational programs and activities.
 Caltech will take all reasonable steps to eliminate discrimination, harassment, and sexual violence in its work and academic environment.
 Inquiries concerning the application of Title IX may be referred to Caltech’s Title IX Coordinator who can be reached at TitleIXCoordinator@caltech.edu.|